• Art magazine

 This shows how deep historical and cultural influences are rooted in our view of eroticism and art and how this art form can serve as a sign of social transformation and cultural dynamics.

-The dialogue between artist and viewer
+The dialogue between artist and observer

 Frequently asked questions about erotic art